dbaeka/pet-commerce/README.md

 USER PASS: userpassword
 ### Using the Terminal (Ubuntu)
 1. Clone this repository into your local development and cd into directory
 2. Clone package submodules by running.
-The submodule is the Level 3 challenge currency converter
+The submodules are the Level 3 and 4 challenges
 ```bash
 git submodule update --init --recursive
 ```